peterzrz/NAS_Transformer/README.md

 <img src="https://github.com/peterzrz/NAS_Transformer/blob/master/images/img1.png">

-- We plan to utilize the transformer model, specifically the Vision Transformer (ViT) model, as a replacement of CNN model used in the previous NAS paper.
+- Apply the transformer model, specifically the Vision Transformer (ViT) model, as a replacement of CNN model used in the previous NAS paper.

-- To be specific, we would generate hyperparameters for the trans- former and test if the NAS method is still robust in this circumstance
+- Generate hyperparameters for the transformer and test if the NAS method is still robust in this circumstance

-- The main task environment we will have our model interact with is the CIFAR-10 data-set, which contains 60, 000 32x32 color images split up into 10 classes of 6000 images.

-- Our NAS will search for a model that fits CIFAR-10, measure the performance of the best transformer model to visual problems, and compare it to the experiments done with a standard CNN.
+- CIFAR-10 dataset

 # Methodology
-Our investigation will be to explore the performance of the Neural Architecture Search (NAS) with a Transformer on different types of datasets ranging from visual to text-based.
+Explore the performance of the Neural Architecture Search (NAS) with a Transformer on different types of datasets ranging from visual to text-based.

-- We will first build the RNN controllers as described by the paper.
+- Build the RNN controllers as described by the paper.
 This RNN model will then predict the optimal hyperparameters, the # of heads, for a transformer model on the Cifar-10 dataset and the Portuguese to English dataset.
-- Then, we will evaluate the transformer model based on its accuracy, and utilize this metric as a feedback to adjust the RNN prediction.
+- Evaluate the transformer model based on its accuracy, and utilize this metric as a feedback to adjust the RNN prediction.
-- Eventually, we fine-tune our best transformer model among all trials and examine its validation accuracy.
+- Fine-tune the best transformer model among all trials and examine its validation accuracy.

-Our idea is to compare the results from the transformer and the results from the paper’s CNN model, and discuss in detail how the complication of transformers might have given rise to the differences.
+**Goal:** Compare the results from the transformer and the results from the paper’s CNN model, and discuss in detail how the complication of transformers might have given rise to the differences.

 # Implementation Details
 **Data Preprocessing:**